cefn/lauf/README.md

 <sub><sup>Logo - Diego Naive, Noun Project.</sup></sub>
 <br></br>

-Lauf can define your application state and business logic separately from your UI code, like Redux.
+Lauf defines your application state and business logic separately from your UI code, like Redux and Redux-Saga.

 It offers Typescript utilities and patterns to control and monitor event sequences and immutable state.